jeff4/a7/src/pages/posts/21-chap6-notes.md

 	* Thus, the softmax function provides a *softened* version of the harsh `arg max`.
 	* The corresponding soft version of the maximum function is softmax(z&#8407;)<sup>transpose</sup>z&#8407;.
 	* A more accurate name is probably 'soft arg max' rather than 'softmax'; but *softmax* is the convention at this point.

+##### 6.2.2.4 Output Units other than Linear, Sigoid, or Softmax
+* p.182-185 Other types of output units

+#### 6.3 Hidden Units
+* p.185-186 The design of hidden units is an extremely active area of research; there are not many definitive guiding theoretical principles (as of 2016).
+* In general ReLUs are a good starting point for hidden units.
+* Some of the following hidden unit types suggested below are not actually differentialble at all input points. e.g., for a ReLU, the rectified linear function of g(z) = max { 0 , z } is not differentiable at the value z =0; it has a 'kink' sharp angle.
+	* However, we still choose to use g(z) rectified linewar model b/c gradient descent still works *generally* well enough to kee using ReLU
+* Why is it ok to minimize cost functions like ReLU which are *not* differentiable and continuous?
+See hilly topology function in Figure 4.3, p.
+81. Goal is to find a "pretty good" local minimum, not necessarily to find the absolute global minimum.
+	* See Chapter 8 for more discussion on this.
+	* We accept ReLU's shortcomings as a differentiable, smooth, continuous function because we do not actually expect training to actually reach where g'(x) = 0.It is acceptable for the minima of the cost function to correspond to points with undefined gradient.
+	* Even if a hidden unit is non-differentiable sometimes, that only occurs in realtively small parts of its domain. i.e., Hidden units that are note differentiable are usually non-differentiable at only a small number of points.